menu

 Bridgehampton - Sagaponack home prices are not only among the most expensive in New York, but Bridgehampton - Sagaponack real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Bridgehampton - Sagaponack isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bridgehampton - Sagaponack are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bridgehampton - Sagaponack is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bridgehampton - Sagaponack is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Bridgehampton - Sagaponack who work in sales jobs (19.96%), teaching (19.05%), and management occupations (16.23%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.13% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 28.13% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bridgehampton - Sagaponack is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bridgehampton - Sagaponack’s overall crime rate is lower than average for the country.